 Ginger tea with some lemon may be an enjoyable way to start your morning.
 It has a bright and energetic flavor.
 It is caffeine-free as well.

-Keep ginger tea on hand for when you feel nauseated.
 Again, be sure your ginger tea does not have added ingredients that are not good for kidneys.

 Read more about ginger and kidney disease here.